mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 the target, throw either Gun Combat 7+ or Melee 8+.
 If you succeed, you may add +2 DM to your next Advancement check.
 If you fail, you gain an Enemy.
-42 You are assigned to lead your team against a local private target and requested to turn up the violence as much as possible to make your employers’ point.
+42 You are assigned to lead your team against a local private target and requested to turn up the violence as much as possible to make your employers' point.
 Throw either Gun Combat 8+ or any Melee skill 8+ to reach the proper level of bloodshed required.
 If successful, gain any combat skill, take a +4 DM to your next Advancement roll or gain an extra Benefit roll when you muster out of this career.
 43 You uncover a secret about the network you serve, learning that either its activities or its beliefs are exaggerated or twisted into